-About this recipe
+About this Prawn Sukka

 In this recipe post, I am sharing how to make Mangalorean-style prawn sukka with homemade sukka masala.
 It is also known as Yetti sukka/Yetti Ajadina in the Tulu language.
+"Yetti" means "prawns" and "sukka" means "dry".

+All the ingredients required to make this Mangalorean prawn sukka/yetti sukka are easily available in your kitchen pantry.
 The only time-consuming task is to clean and devein the prawns.
-I recommend cleaning and deveining the prawns in advance.
+I recommend cleaning and deveining the prawn in advance.
 Store them in an airtight container in the freezer in small batches.

 Whenever you are ready to cook, thaw the prawns on the kitchen counter for 30 minutes and then use it.
 Or to save time, you can purchase already-cleaned prawns from the market.

-- Onion, Ginger & Garlic – Fresh red onions, ginger, and garlic is used to make this dry prawn curry.
+- Onion, Ginger & Garlic - Fresh red onions, ginger, and garlic are used to make this dry prawn curry.
 You can substitute red onions with yellow onions.
 Also, you can substitute fresh ginger and garlic with store-bought ginger and garlic paste.

 - Tamarind – It gives a tangy kick to the dish.
 You can substitute it with lemon juice or vinegar.

-- Herbs – Curry leaves and coriander leaves.
-Curry leaves give an authentic south Indian flavor to this yetti sukka.
+- Herbs - Curry leaves and coriander leaves.
+Curry leaves give an authentic South Indian flavor to this yetti sukka.

 For the detailed list of ingredients & their measurements, please check out the recipe card below.
+Here's how to make this prawn sukka.

 - To marinate the prawns – Clean and devein the prawns.
 In a mixing bowl, combine prawn, salt, and turmeric powder.
 Marinate for 30 minutes. (image 1)